Femi3x/Setting-up-a-metasploitable-virtual-home-lab/README.md

 <h2>Download And install Metasploitable</h2>

 Metasploitable is an intentionally vulnerable Linux virtual machine.
-This VM can be used to conduct security training, test security tools, and practice common penetration testing techniques.The first step is to download Metasploitable 2 VM click <a href=”https://sourceforge.net/projects/metasploitable/”>Click here</a>
+This VM can be used to conduct security training, test security tools, and practice common penetration testing techniques.The first step is to download Metasploitable 2 VM<a href=”https://sourceforge.net/projects/metasploitable/”>Click here</a>

 <img src="Folder/Capture.PNG">